supriadi-yusuf/m-rabbit/README.md

-# m-rabbit
+# mrabbit
-m-rabbit is package to interact with rabbit mq
+mrabbit is package to interact with rabbit mq